 And yet, refreshment is still available to us.

 What if the disciples had refused to be silent?
 What if they had put their bodies in the way?
 What if they had thrown themselves down on the ground and blocked the path to Calvary?
 Would it have made some people angry or afraid?
-Would there have been many who disagreed with them for speaking out against those who would have him eliminated as a threat to their own power?
+Would there have been many who disagreed with them for speaking out against those who would have Jesus eliminated as a threat to their own power?
 Or might it have inspired others to rise up against the injustice against Jesus?

-How do we participate in killing Jesus?
 Ask yourself and those around you:

 - How have I harmed my neighbor today, intentionally or unintentionally?